DragRedSim/ArduinoTaikoController/README.md

 ### Modifications to Arduino IDE

-Before starting Arduino IDE, to enable nintendo switch functionality, replace the following files with the ones provided in "setup" folder:
+TODO: verify these instructions and files in regards to Pro Micro compatibility Before starting Arduino IDE, to enable nintendo switch functionality, replace the following files with the ones provided in "setup" folder:

 - `<your arduino installation path>/hardware/arduino/avr/libraries/HID/src/HID.h`